Service List¶

 - Click Confirm.

-How to determine the execution target?
+How is the execution target determined?

 Historical Memory Snapshots¶